 By signing this letter, each of the Commitment Parties hereby notifies the Parent and the Borrower that pursuant to the requirements of the USA PATRIOT Act, Title III of Pub.L.
-107-56 (signed into law October 26, 2001) (the "PATRIOT Act"), the Commitment Parties may be required to obtain, verify and record information that identifies the Parent, the Borrower or their shareholders and/or any member of the Group which information includes the name, address, tax identification number and other information regarding the Parent, the Borrower and/or any member of the Group that will allow the Commitment Parties to identify the Parent, the Borrower and/or any member of the Group in accordance with the PATRIOT Act.
+107-56 (signed into law October 26, 2001) (the "PATRIOT Act"), the Commitment Parties may be required to obtain, verify and record information that identifies the Parent, the Borrower or their shareholders and/or any member of the Group which information includes the name, address, tax identification number and other information regarding the Parent, the Borrower and/or any member of the Group in accordance with the PATRIOT Act.
 This notice is given in accordance with the requirements of the PATRIOT Act and is effective as to the Commitment Parties and any lenders in respect of the Senior Facility.